Rezzt-93/-data-analytics-portfolio-projects/sql/NBA exploration/README.md

 - `college`
 - `draft_year`

-This identifier enabled records belonging to the same player to be aggregated across multiple seasons while helping distinguish players with identical names.
+The identifier was used to support player-level aggregation across seasons and to distinguish records with identical player names.

 The complete table creation and identifier logic are available in [`sql/01_database_setup.sql`](sql/01_database_setup.sql).